harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 }
 ```

-You’ve just created two scripts that can be invoked from the terminal using `npm`. `build` starts the *Pug* compiler with some flags to keep HTML files readable, respect the folder structure and put all compiled files into the `dist` folder.
+You've just created two scripts that can be invoked from the terminal using `npm`. `build` starts the *Pug* compiler with some flags to keep HTML files readable, respect the folder structure and put all compiled files into the `dist` folder.
 The `start` script spins up a small HTTP server which you can use for testing.

 ## Blocks

 You may have already used blocks in *Pug* by using the `block` keyword.
 However, there is more.
 You can also decide where your block of code is injected – immediately before or after the block statement – in the parent *Pug* file.
-Let’s create a bunch of files that we need for all the samples on blocks.
+Let's create a bunch of files that we need for all the samples on blocks.

 ```bash
 mkdir blocks